 - There was an extremely positive staff culture which helped to achieve good outcomes for people.
-The registered manager told us, "I have worked for St Anne's for many years, and I honestly could not ask for more from the staff.
-We have a lot of staff who have been in post for years working with the same clients to build those long-standing relationships.
-It's a great place to work." - The manager communicated with people, relatives, and staff.
+The registered manager told us, "I think we have a really positive culture here; we have regular meetings to get feedback from staff and will always work together to provide the best care for everyone here." - The registered manager communicated with people, relatives, and staff.
 Relatives told us the management team were approachable.
-One relative commented, "I've always been kept up to date with [person's] progress, they tell us everything we need to know." - The provider had a clear vision, and their values were embedded in the service, staff were well trained and took pride in achieving good outcomes for people living in the service. - The service worked alongside other organisations such as the Downs Syndrome Association in order to empower people to live independently, this included supporting people with jobs, community access and going on holidays abroad.
+One relative commented, "I'm really happy with the communication from Thornhill, they listen to me, and we all work together as a team." - The provider had a clear vision, and their values were embedded in the service, staff were well trained and took pride in achieving good outcomes for people living in the service. - The service worked alongside other organisations in order to empower people to live as independently as possible, access community services and go on holidays abroad.